gummyworm/monster/README.md

 development memory from the programs, however there are limited hardware options that support this available (only the discontinued Ultimem to my knowledge).

+## Building
+ 1. Clone this repo `git clone https://github.com/gummyworm/monster.git`
+ 2. `cd` to the directory you cloned to and run `make`

+## Running
+The Makefile will generate a PRG.
+You may write this to your disk of choice and load it as you would any other program on your Vic-20: `LOAD "MONSTER.PRG",8,1`

+If you wish to run it in an emulator (VICE), ensure that VICE is installed on your machine and run `make start` from the root of the project.

 ## Usage
 The builtin HELP menu (C= + H) provides basic usage details